Buses in Malta: Arriva (2011–2013)

 A major restructure of the bus service in Malta took place on 3 July 2011.
 The network was taken over by Arriva, new low-floor buses were introduced and service and fare structures changed dramatically.

 Halcrow Group was commissioned to assess the Malta bus system.
-Released in November 2005, the report criticizing the existing model and arrangement between ADT and ATP, which had produced a very low utilization of buses and a decline of 50% in the number of bus passengers between 1979 and 2009.
+Released in November 2005, the report criticising the existing model and arrangement between ADT and ATP, which had produced a very low utilization of buses and a decline of 50% in the number of bus passengers between 1979 and 2009.

-Finalized plans were announced in December 2008 for the first bus route restructuring on Malta since 1977.
+Finalised plans were announced in December 2008 for the first bus route restructuring on Malta since 1977.
 Under European Union rules, the right to operate the new network could not be directly transferred to the ATP, although they were free to tender for the contract.
-This resulted in the end of the state-subsidized owner-operator model, which as of 2009 stood at 508 buses each with an average age of 35 years, and operated by over 400 independent licensees.
+This resulted in the end of the state-subsidised owner-operator model, which as of 2009 stood at 508 buses each with an average age of 35 years, and operated by over 400 independent licensees.

-The new fleet controlled by Arriva consisted of 264 buses, including 2 seven-metre buses for the intra-Valletta route, 61 nine-metre buses including 10 hybrid electric buses for park & ride services as well as selected village routes (Mater Dei-Ta' Qali, Paola-Xgħajra-Paola), 153 twelve metre buses, and 46 articulated buses for airport routes and major routes such as those to Sliema, Malta International Airport and the ferry terminals.
+The new fleet controlled by Arriva consisted of 264 buses, including 2 seven-metre buses for the intra-Valletta route, 61 nine-metre buses including 10 hybrid electric buses for park and ride services as well as selected village routes (Mater Dei-Ta' Qali, Paola-Xgħajra-Paola), 153 twelve-metre buses, and 46 articulated buses for airport routes and major routes such as those to Sliema and the ferry terminals.

-The new system increased the number of available bus seats by 6,600 to 20,500, and the number of bus stops in Malta to 850 plus another 120 in Gozo.
+The new system increased the number of available bus seats by 6,600 to 20,500, and the number of bus stops in Malta to 850 and another 120 in Gozo.

 The major benefits to the public for the change were presented in November 2010: